 - Preferred program type and topic (see information below)

 - Please let us know if your group is inner-city/low income and eligible for a free program, or if you will be providing us with an honorarium (see below for pricing) to help cover our costs with providing the program

-In accordance with the BC Public Health Order that permits Youth Extracurricular Activities, in-person programs held outdoors are currently being booked for participants only under the age of 21.
+In accordance with the BC Public Health Order that permits Youth Extracurricular Activities, in-person programs held outdoors as well as indooors are currently being booked.
 We are happy to accommodate classes in whatever outdoor area that will work best for safe physical distancing.
 This means we can host programs in the school field, a nearby park that can be walked to, or a local park within the school’s health region if transportation for the students can be provided by the school or parents.
 Programs are 1-4 hours depending on the group requirements.
 At this time, we urge you to only request an in-person program if you can confidently ensure all of your group members have demonstrated to you that they can maintain physical distancing and will wear a face mask at all times.
 For the safety of everyone, please note that unlike previously, biofacts will only be available for viewing, not to be touched.